leth/AllocationCurve/README.md

 # Current Status

-This utility is currently being re-written in Java from the original C implementation.
+This utility is currently undergoing testing before release.

 # Input and Output